CategoryTriennale di Milano

 Dates20/05/2022 - 20/11/2022

-The XXIII International Exhibition of the Triennale di Milano will take place from 20 May to 20 November 2022, under the theme "Unknown Unknowns".
+The 23rd Triennale Milano International Exhibition will take place from 20 May to 20 November 2022, under the title "Unknown Unknowns.
+An Introduction to Mysteries".
 The International Exhibition is conceived as an important forum for reflecting on tendencies and contradictions of the present and on the urgency of the challenges currently facing our planet.
 It is a space for open, multilateral debate and interaction, in which a variety of disciplines, experiences, cultures and perspectives all come together.

 All the exhibitions will be installed within the spaces of Triennale Milano and the surrounding areas.
-The thematic exhibition will occupy the ground floor of the Palazzo dell’Arte (around 2,400m2), and two spaces (around 500m2) on the first floor; the International Participations will be located on the space of the Curva (around 1,200m2) on the first floor and in the Garden (around 6,000m2).
+The thematic exhibition and the other exhibitions will occupy the ground floor of the Palazzo dell’Arte, and two spaces on the first floor; the International Participations will be located on the space of the Curva on the first floor and in the Garden.